reagento/dishka/README.md

 pip install dishka
 ```

 2. Create `Provider` instance.
-It is only used co setup all factories providing your objects.
+It is only used to setup all factories providing your objects.

 ```python
 from dishka import Provider